nchoin/Random-Password-Generator/README.md

 ## Usage

 To use the random password generator - click the link provided.
 Click on the generate button, answer the prompts regarding length of characters and types of characters.
 The new password will be generated in the box.
 This process can be repeated multiple times.
+Here is a link to the <a href="https://nchoin.github.io/Random-Password-Generator/" target="_blank">random password generator</a> I created.

 <img width="1578" alt="Screenshot 2023-09-30 at 8 51 36 PM" src="https://github.com/nchoin/Random-Password-Generator/assets/139597297/122d32e3-f0c3-453f-92c4-66a27625643b">